Thomas9292/complete-sentence/references/references.md

 Styler, Will (2011).
 The EnronSent Corpus.
 Technical Report 01-2011, University of Colorado at Boulder Institute of Cognitive Science, Boulder, CO.

 More information can be found in the paper and [here](http://wstyler.ucsd.edu/enronsent.html).
-The dataset should be extracted and placed in `data/raw/`.
+I have manually selected useful messages and placed them in a textfile called "common_phrases.txt".
+This file should be placed in `data/raw/`.

 ## Preprocessing